 - Bake for about 30 to 40 minutes, checking after 30 minutes already.
-You can use a meat thermometer, in this case the internal temperature of the chicken should be of 75 degrees Celsius/ 165 degrees Fahrenheit.
+You can use a meat thermometer, in this case, the internal temperature of the chicken should be 75 degrees Celsius/ 165 degrees Fahrenheit.

 - Or you can check the doneness of the chicken by inserting a skewer or toothpick in the thickest part of the drumstick.
 The juices should run clear, no pink juices are allowed when it comes to chicken.